sharmainec/tp/docs/DeveloperGuide.md

 complex constructors or factory methods when more types of filters are added.

-The following sequence diagrams shows how the filter operation works:
+The following sequence diagrams shows how the `filter` command works:

 ![FilterSequenceDiagram](images/filterCommand/FilterSequenceDiagram.png)